-UT’s College of Business Administration undergraduate business program is ranked twenty-seventh in the nation among public institutions, and its undergraduate supply chain management/logistics program ranks fifth among all public universities.
-(U.S. News, 2012)
+UT’s College of Business Administration undergraduate business program is ranked twenty-seventh in the nation among public institutions, and its undergraduate supply chain management/logistics program ranks sixth among all public universities.
+(U.S. News, 2013)

-UT will soon graduate its inaugural class of Haslam Scholars.
-In and out of the classroom, Haslam Scholars fill their undergraduate years with experiences that prepare them to lead in business, government, education, and service professions.
-Every year, about fifteen students are chosen from several thousand applicants to become Haslam Scholars and receive a full-tuition scholarship, a laptop, study-abroad funding, and $5,500 to support their undergraduate research.
+UT's Haslam Scholars spend their undergraduate years preparing to be leaders in such fields as business, government, education, and service professions.
+Every year, about fifteen students are chosen from several thousand applicants.
+Those selected receive a full-tuition scholarship, a laptop, study-abroad funding, and $5,500 to support their research.